leftthomas/GatedSCNN/README.md

 1. The scales of `Multi-Scale Training` are `(0.5, 1.0, 2.0)`;
 2. No `dual task loss` used;
-3. `Adam` optimizer with learning rate `1e-3` is used to train this model;
+3. `Adam` optimizer with learning rate `1e-3` is used to train this model.
-4. No `Polynomial Learning Scheduler` used.

 <table>
 	<tbody>